Subscribe for updates

 For example:

 Modern applicant tracking systems enable you to automate customized emails as candidates change stages so you can gather the right insights.
 Just make sure that you’re updating candidate stages in a timely manner so the experience is still fresh in the candidate’s mind.
-This can lead to more accurate and detailed feedback.
+This can lead to more accurate, detailed, and valuable feedback.

 It’s also important to be aware of survey fatigue: Your candidates aren’t likely to fill out a survey at each stage of the recruitment process.
 Prioritize your goals to ensure that your selected audience isn’t being bombarded with survey requests.
-For example, if you send an email asking for feedback from all candidates after the application process, don’t send another survey to candidates who are rejected after the resume screen.
+For example, if you send an email asking for feedback from all candidates after the application process, you might not want to send another survey to candidates who are rejected after the resume screen.

 3